material-motion/material-motion/concepts/runtimes.md

     transaction.setIntention(intention, withName: name, to: target)

+Named Intentions can be removed from a target.

+    class Transaction
+      function removeIntention(withName: String, from: Target)

+    transaction.setIntention(intention, withName: name, to: target)

 After the Director registers its Intentions, the Runtime creates a collection of Actors that are able to fulfill the contract of the Intentions.